swift502/Sketchbook/README.md

 6. Run `npm run build`
 7. Commit and [make a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)!

-#### Library usage
+## Library usage

 Sketchbook is packed as a library and can be used to create your own scenes utilising all the Sketchbook gameplay mechanics.
 Check out the [Sketch](https://github.com/swift502/Sketch) template project to learn about using Sketchbook in this way.

-#### Blender source files
+## Blender source files

-To not make this repository unnecessarily bloated, Blender source files and other graphical assets used by the main demo are kept separately from this repository: https://drive.google.com/drive/folders/1ZbziXLAW3yAn3e_s-6UO6jMIJWaglqDG?usp=sharing
+Blender source files and other graphical assets used by the main demo are kept separately from this repository: https://drive.google.com/drive/folders/1ZbziXLAW3yAn3e_s-6UO6jMIJWaglqDG?usp=sharing

-#### Contributors
+## Contributors

 Big thank you to each of the following github users for contributing to Sketchbook:

 - [aleqsunder](https://github.com/aleqsunder)
 - [danshuri](https://github.com/danshuri)

-#### Discord

-Feel free to stop by our discord server: https://discord.gg/kRjrd4b